 We recommend calling your bank ahead of time before going in and asking what their requirements are.
 Most banks don’t open corporate accounts nearly as frequently as personal accounts, so some bankers may be unfamiliar with their own bank’s requirements.
 As frustrating as that may be for you, calling ahead will help save you from being super annoyed when you walk into the bank.

-What is a Maryland Annual Report?
+What is the Maryland Annual Report?

-Your Maryland Annual Report is a form you file with SDAT each year.
-Besides emptying your wallet, the form serves to update the state on your ownership and contact information.
+The Maryland Annual Report is a form you file with SDAT each year.
+You update information on directors, officers and shares.
 Questions in Section III of the form also determine whether or not you’re required to file a Personal Property Tax Return as well (see below).